Skip to content

 Request403ForbiddenThe API key is valid but does not have the required permissions

-Request404Resource not foundThe URL points to a resource that does not exists
+Request404Resource not foundThe URL points to a resource that does not exist

-Request409ConflictThe request conflicts with state on our serverDouble create booking from a reservation
+Request409ConflictThe request conflicts with the state on our serverDouble create booking from a reservation

 Request503Server ExceptionAn error occurred in our systemYou ran into a bug